guillemarsan/GameTheory/README.md

 # GameTheory
-An Application of Game Theory to Biology
+An Game Theory Application to Biology